-This page provides advice and guidance on how OPG is responding while affected by the coronavirus.
-This will be updated when new advice is available.
+This page provides guidance on how OPG is responding to the coronavirus pandemic.
+It will be updated when new information is available.

-Office of the Public Guardian (OPG) will continue to deliver its services and support those who are planning for the future and at most risk in society.
-As we deal with the impact of coronavirus, we are working hard to maintain our services and have robust plans in place which will support us to do this.
+Office of the Public Guardian (OPG) will continue to deliver its services and support those planning for the future and who are at most risk in society.
+As we deal with the impact of COVID-19, we’re working hard to maintain our services.
+We have robust plans in place that will help us to do this.

-We will regularly review our position and ability to operate, this might mean that our approach will change to reflect Government advice and guidelines.
-We will provide updates when relevant.
+We’ll regularly review our position and ability to operate.
+This might mean that our approach will change to reflect government advice and guidelines.
+We’ll update this page if that happens.

 Lasting power of attorney applications (LPAs)